devecent/ICPCMidCentralSols/README.md

 # ICPCMidCentralSols

-literally just my icpc midcentral solutions
+Literally just my ICPC solutions.
+Use as reference!
+Please don't copy it.